 At Podiatry Care Specialists, PC, we know that parents suffer whenever their children are in pain.
 That is why we can design custom orthotics to take the pressure off your child’s heel and allow it to grow, helping your child return to the activities he loves more quickly.
 We also schedule several follow-up visits to ensure that solution is working, and teach your child stretches and exercises that can help prevent Sever’s disease pain in the future.

-Call us to make an appointment at the Podiatry Care Specialists location nearest you, or use our convenient online request form to schedule an appointment today!
+Call us to make an appointment at the Podiatry Care Specialists, PC location nearest you, or use our convenient online request form to schedule an appointment today!